mrbazzan/practices-of-the-python-pro/README.md

 Inversion of control is concerned with how these small classes are used by the larger class.
-The creation of instances of the smaller classes does not happen when the larger class is being instantiated rather the control of creation is placed on the code creating the system.
+The creation of instances of the smaller classes should not happen when the larger class is being instantiated rather the control of creation is placed on the code creating the system.

+    ... instead of creating instances of dependencies in your class, you can pass in existing instances for the class to use.

 For code example, check *inverison_of_control.py*